edquant/edh7916/_assignments/fp_draft_report.Rmd

    - Be well organized

 _Please also submit your raw data files so that I can run your script.
-If your files are very large (too large to upload to CANVAS, contact me so that we can figure out another way for you to get your data to me._
+If your files are very large (too large push to GitHub, contact me so that we can figure out another way for you to get your data to me._

 #### Submission details

-- Upload to our CANVAS course site no later than 11:59 p.m.
-EDT on the due date
 - Save your file as: `<name>_draft_report.Rmd` (if submitting an Rmd file) where your last name replaces `<name>` (_e.g._
-  `skinner_draft_report.Rmd`).
+  `skinner_draft_report.Rmd`) in your `final_project` folder.
 - Submit data files (zipped if necessary)
+- Push to your GitHub repo prior to the start of the class in which it is due.
+If you are unsure whether you have successfully pushed your changes, check the online version of your repo at GitHub.com.
+If you can see your changes there, I can see them too.